Office Timeline – free timeline maker

 A template gallery will open, where you can scroll to the Swimlane Templates section to choose a preferred style.

-Double-click on the chosen template and select Use Template in the preview window to open the Data Entry Wizard.
+Double-click on the chosen template and select Create timeline in the preview window to open the Edit Data wizard.

-2. In the Data Entry wizard, enter your tasks, milestones, and their due dates either manually, or copy-paste them from another file.
+b) In the Edit Data wizard, enter your tasks, milestones, and their due dates either manually, or copy-paste them from another file.
 Next, you can start customizing your data entries by changing tasks shapes or colors, for instance.

 In our example, we have chosen the task formats per flowchart rules (i.e., a rectangle is “Process / Activity” and stands for a process step, an oval represents a “Terminal / Terminator” shape and is placed at the start and end of a process or program, etc.) to make our swimlane template look more like a cross-functional process map.

-When ready, click the Create button.
+When ready, click the Save button.
 You’ll see a new swimlane diagram slide being instantly generated in PowerPoint.

 Swimlane diagram with no connectors automatically generated in Office Timeline